Preparing for Submission

 Digital images of manuscript illustrations should be submitted in a suitable format for print publication.
 Most submission systems have detailed instructions on the quality of images and check them after manuscript upload.
 For print submissions, figures should be either professionally drawn and photographed, or submitted as photographic-quality digital prints.

-For X-ray films, scans, and other diagnostic images, as well as pictures of pathology specimens or photomicrographs, send high-resolution photographic image files.
+For radiological and other clinical and diagnostic images, as well as pictures of pathology specimens or photomicrographs, send high-resolution photographic image files.
+Before-and-after images should be taken with the same intensity, direction, and color of light.
 Since blots are used as primary evidence in many scientific articles, editors may require deposition of the original photographs of blots on the journal's website.

 Although some journals redraw figures, many do not.
 Letters, numbers, and symbols on figures should therefore be clear and consistent throughout, and large enough to remain legible when the figure is reduced for publication.
 Figures should be made as self-explanatory as possible, since many will be used directly in slide presentations.
 Titles and detailed explanations belong in the legends—not on the illustrations themselves.